 For configuration scenarios that require device enrollment on Android, the devices must be enrolled in Android Enterprise and Office for Android must be deployed via the Managed Google Play store.
-For more information, see Set up enrollment of Android Enterprise work profile devices and Add app configuration policies for managed Android Enterprise devices.
+For more information, see Set up enrollment of Android Enterprise personally-owned work profile devices and Add app configuration policies for managed Android Enterprise devices.

 Each configuration scenario highlights its specific requirements.
 For example, whether the configuration scenario requires device enrollment, and thus works with any UEM provider, or requires Intune App Protection Policies.